Study Communications in the US

 - Syracuse University

-Admission into these schools is very competitive, the strictest having about a 35 percent acceptance rate.
+Admission into these schools is highly competitive, the strictest having about a 35 percent acceptance rate.
 Students who choose to study journalism should expect writing intensive classes and social interaction.

-The public relations industry is growing fastest in the US.
+The public relations industry in the US is growing fast.
 According to the Public Relations Society of America, annual US spending on public relations and “word-of-mouth marketing” spending will grow 14.6 percent due to an “improving economy and the changing nature of the industry.”
 The purpose of public relations is to maintain a positive public image for an employer, client or company.
 International students studying public relations in the US will learn how to write material for media releases, produce sales, market material, raise funds for organizations and work closely with the media.
 Students studying public relations can receive a job as a publicity manager, marketing specialist, lobbyist, media analyst, media planner, corporate public affairs, advertising manager and other career options.

 Of the top communications schools in the US, the ones with noteworthy public relations programs are Auburn University, Boston University, University of Central Florida, University of Alabama, University of Southern California and the University of Tennessee.
 Many of these schools provide hands-on experience for students with internship opportunities and organizations on campus to help sharpen the skills needed for public relations.